 The ALRGVPP will be available in a searchable online database, in print and eBook formats, through photography exhibitions, and as photographic prints.

-The Digital Project: Everything starts with our online database.
-All information is kept in this searchable online location and updated as new structures are added to the project.
+- The Digital Project: Everything starts with our online database.
+All information will be kept in this searchable online location and updated as new structures are added to the project.
 The goal is to make the ALRGVP Digital Project the leading resource for Lower Rio Grande Valley architecture information.
-Visit us at www.artbypino.com.

 HOW CAN I HELP?

 We’re glad you asked!
-There are three major ways you can help the ALRGVPP: get the word out, partner with us, and send us your structures.
+There are three major ways you can help the ALRGVPP: I) get the word out, II) partner with us, and III) send us your structures.

 As you’ve probably realized, we aren’t stinting on content, but what good is content if no one sees it?
 Here are some ways you can help us spread the word.